jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-11.md

 Hence the numbers sought are 4, and (4+18)=22.

-**729.** *Question 3.* Required two numbers whose difference is 720, and such, that if the less be multiplied by the square root of the greater, the product may be 20736.
+<span class="art">729</span> *Question 3.* Required two numbers whose difference is 720, and such, that if the less be multiplied by the
+square root of the greater, the product may be 20736.
 What are those numbers?

 Let $$x$$ be the less of the two numbers, then the greater